beejjorgensen/bgc/src/bgc_part_9000_exercises.md

    letter in a string.
 If the character doesn't appear in the string, return `NULL`. [fls[strings/my_strchr.c]]

+## Structs

+1. Write a `struct point` that has two `double` members called `x` and `y`, useful for storing a 2D point.
+Write a function that adds two `struct point`s together by adding their individual components.
+It should return a `struct point` as the result.

+1. Do the same thing, except pass pointers to the `struct point`s into the function.
+Have the function modify the first point so that it is the sum of the first and second points.

 <!--
 1. Write a function that returns the $+$ answer from the quadratic formula for a given `a`, `b`, and `c`.